 In January 2015, we realized a long-held dream when we traded our Airstream 22FB Sport travel trailer for a 25RB Flying Cloud.
 Although we occupy a relatively modest permanent home (less than 1,500 square feet), we have continuously considered ways to move beyond conspicuous consumption toward efficient design and deliberate living.
 If we could figure out a way to live full-time in the Airstream, we would do it without hesitation.
 For now, we try to live as simply and graciously as possible, leaving an ever smaller carbon footprint wherever we go.
 This blog chronicles our Airstream adventures and, hopefully, promotes our philosophy of living large in a small space.

-Inhabiting 200 square feet certainly brings two people and four chihuahuas closer together.
+Inhabiting 200 square feet certainly brings two adults and five chihuahuas closer together.
 We wouldn’t have it any other way.
 Take a look at our original floor plan, followed by the floor plan from our 2018 modification:

 Cloud 9 Floor Plan, After Our 2018 Modification